agustibr/atomicules.github.com/_posts/2013-03-20-The-Hunger.markdown

 ---
 I can only imagine this is what vampires feel like.

-By far the worse, *worse* thing since taking on this cycling commute has been the whole issue of eating.
+By far the worst, *worst* thing since taking on this cycling commute has been the whole issue of eating.
 I am constantly hungry.
 Rarely satisfied.
 Always thinking about food: A constant niggling at the back of my mind demanding satisfaction.
 And realistically it just can't have what it wants.
 Not all the time.

 It is not that I fear "losing control", relenting and jeopardising a finally balanced diet.
 No, that's not the issue at all: I'm not an athlete, nor in training.
 I don't particularly care about my physique (beyond wishing my thighs were bigger to help with the hills and headwinds).
 I know I can quickly burn off anything I put on.
 It's rather that I know I can't just eat *everything* in the house because that food has to feed my family as well.
 And me the next day.